China to add 56 drugs to price-slashing bulk-buy programme

 While competition for older brands intensify, Novartis said in an earning call last week that new drug launches are expected to be a main driver of its growth in China.

+"We will continue to support the Chinese government's policies by actively introducing innovative medicines and therefore improving accessibility to benefit more patients in need," a Novartis representative said in an email.

+AstraZeneca and BMS didn't respond to a request for comment, while Pfizer asked to get in touch with partner BMS for any queries regarding the inclusion of their drug.

 For most products on the list, if only one company wins the bid to supply a certain drug, the winner can bag up to half of the total procurement volume in the first year, according to the plan.
-If a product has more than four bidwinners, 80% of the volume can be shared.
+If a product has at least four bid winners, 80% of the volume can be shared.

+Information about drug companies' applications to participate in the upcoming bidding will be released on Aug.
+20 in Shanghai, according to the plan.

 (Reporting by Roxanne Liu and Tony Munroe in Beijing; Editing by Miyoung Kim and Rashmi Aich)